limyewjin/about/_posts/2023-07-29-a-podcast-just-for-you.md

 date: 2023-07-29 08:00:00
 description: One small step for how LLMs are going to change your world
 ---
-# A Podcast for You!
-And You!
-And You!

 Imagine starting your day with a tailored podcast, containing summarized stories from various newspapers and websites that you care about.
 With advances in LLMs and Text-to-Speech, it is now possible to automate this process.
 Let's explore how to leverage AI to curate, summarize, and transform online stories into personalized podcasts.

 To start, here's a sample podcast created on July 29, 2023.